How to Buy a House in 2026

 Frequently Asked Questions

-• It varies, but from start to finish, you can expect a timeline of 45 to 60 days to buy a house.
+From start to finish, you can expect a timeline of 45 to 60 days to buy a house.
 Being prepared can help expedite the process.
-Not having things together, on the other hand, can cause unwanted delays.
+Not having things together, on the other hand, can cause delays.

-• As noted above, you'll likely need a credit score of 500 to 700 to qualify for a mortgage.
-Minimum credit score requirements depend on the loan type and lender.
+You'll likely need a credit score of 620 or higher for a conventional loan, though government-backed loans may accept scores as low as 500.
+Minimum credit score requirements depend on the mortgage type and lender.
 Your personal financial situation and down payment amount will also come into play.
+Those with good credit scores are more likely to qualify for the best mortgage terms.

 The Bottom Line

-Following these 14 steps to buying a home can help set the stage for a smooth experience.
-It comes down to being prepared, working with the right real estate agent, maintaining strong credit and meeting your lender's requirements.
+Depending on your goals and financial situation, buying a home might be something you pursue in 2026.
+Being prepared, partnering with the right real estate agent and maintaining strong credit can make for a smoother experience.
 If all goes well, you'll receive the keys to a home you love.